 We have a guideline that seven is a good age to start, due to attention span and dexterity issues, but we break that "rule" all the time.
 For small groups, we're usually happy to make exceptions.
 The youngest person I've ever taught to diabolo was three.
 In a mixed group there is no problem with younger people being around as long as there are responsible adults to look after them.

-It depends on the type of workshop.
-For a drop in workshop there isn't really a set number, and it's more down to the amount and type of space available as to how many we can fit in and look after at a time.
+type of space available as to how many we can fit in and look after

-For parties and more formal workshops, as a guideline, we say that twenty people is about right for one instructor.
-If there are more, it means that people don't get as much one to one help, but it's not generally a problem.
+it means that people don't get as much one to one help, but it's

 We can of course, provide more instructors.